hermann93360/scala-school-project/README.md

 These data represent the top three cities where the user could invest based on their criteria, along with the additional data that were used to perform the analysis.

+## Architecture

+For this project, we have adopted a clean architecture, implementing the principle of dependency inversion.

+Our structure is composed of three main packages:

+- `api`: Manages HTTP exposure.
+- `domain`: Encapsulates business logic and models.
+- `external`: Handles interactions with external data sources.
+  The goal was to create a highly scalable application.
+Currently, we fetch sales data from CSV files, but in the future, this could be extended to retrieving data via an API or directly from a database.

+The core functionalities of the application are based on traits representing use cases, such as `SaleAnalyzeUseCase`, which are implemented by services, like `aleAnalyzeService`.

+For data retrieval, we use a `SaleRepository` trait, implemented by the `SaleCsvData` class
 ## Prerequisites

 Before getting started, ensure you have installed the following on your system: